stalwartreigntan/ECE2112-Experiment-1/README.md

         return [last, *middle, first]
 ```

-Bookend Swap creates a function (swap_bookends) that keeps the middle element in their original position, but swaps the first and the last element.
-To assign the elements, we use the variables "first", "middle", and "last".
-The code statement (return [last, *middle, first]) gives us the new list that has already swapped the first and last elements.
+Bookend Swap creates a function `swap_bookends` that keeps the middle element in their original position, but swaps the first and the last element.
+To assign the elements, we use the variables `"first", "middle", and "last"`.
+The code statement `return [last, *middle, first]` gives us the new list that has already swapped the first and last elements.

 Examples: